 Presentation topics vary widely and can be tailored to the interests and needs of the audience.
 To bring the Speakers Bureau to your organization, please contact the MADC Education Coordinator at

 The MADC Outreach, Recruitment and Education team publishes a bi-annual newsletter, Mind Matters.
 It highlights recent MADC activities, currently recruiting research studies, wellness programs, and education outreach events.
-The newsletter also spotlights MADC staff members, as well the personal stories of our research or wellness participants.
+The newsletter also spotlights MADC staff members, as well as the personal stories of our research or wellness participants.
 Click here for the latest issue.